jameslmartin/sample-message-service/README.md

 ### Development
 Running the development environment not through docker-compose is possible with the following commands:

-1. Similar to the quickstart, make sure you have built the latest Flask app with `make build`
+1. Similar to the quickstart, make sure you have built the latest Flask app and created the network with `make build network`
-2. Create a Docker network for the database and service to share with `make network` (you can also combine these two commands with `make build network`)
-3. Run `make start-db` to create the Postgres container
+2. Run `make start-db` to create the Postgres container
-4. Create the same `.env` file from the Quickstart
+3. Create the same `.env` file from the Quickstart
-5. When it is available to accept connections, open a new shell and run `make dev`.
+4. When it is available to accept connections, open a new shell and run `make dev`.
 This command will mount your local directory into the container as well, so any edits you make will be mirrored in the container and vice-versa.
 You can then, in the container run `make start` to start the server with gunicorn or run any Python commands (like `pystest -s app`) that will run the unit tests in the project.